Kim Kardashian Says She’s Trying For Another Baby

 Many celebrities have used surrogates to grow their families.
 Stars such as Sarah Jessica Parker, Elizabeth Banks, Giuliana Rancic, Ellen Pompeo, and Neil Patrick Harris have all used surrogacy to welcome their children.
 If Kim and Kanye are serious about having another child, their names may also be added to that list.

-What are your thoughts on Kim Kardashian revealing she’s trying to have baby number three with husband Kanye West?
+What are your thoughts on Kim Kardashian revealing she’s trying to have baby No. 3 with husband Kanye West?

 [Featured Image by Rich Polk/Getty Images]